 For a naturopath, she sees Anthia Koullouros from Ovvio Organics in Sydney who made her some Chinese herbal tonics to help get her skin glowing – wait, what, the above wasn’t cutting it!?

 Miraculously just before the wedding, her perioral dermatitis cleared after three months of taking prescription based probiotics (Metagenics Ultra Flora LGG and Mutaflor).
 She also started taking Glow Inner Beauty Powder by The Beauty Chef—it has 24 certified organic, bio-fermented, and probiotic superfoods — as well as her usual supplements of vitamin B and vegan fish oil.

 Meditation too, of course.
 She did a weekly session of Vinyasa yoga or Bikram to help me decompress and centre her thoughts.

 Okay, okay, I joke.

-I did workout, and I continue to do so and I absolutely love exercising, and my PT is amazing (@nikiarnoldPT) but I also wish brides-to-be (and girls in general) would chill out on the pre-wedding shred diet, the over-exercising and the undereating, because doing so, especially at times of stress and pressure, can be incredibly bad for your health, beyond just how your body looks.
+I did workout, and I continue to do so, but I also wish brides-to-be (and girls in general) would chill out on the pre-wedding shred diet, the over-exercising and the undereating, because doing so, especially at times of stress and pressure, can be incredibly bad for your health, beyond just how your body looks.
 You can read about my own battle with infertility following my pre-wedding ‘routine’ if you’re interested.